The intentional modern-tropical design of a Kona home is the result of a trusted, instinctual collaboration between clients and designer.

 This house is much more than the sum of its parts, however.
 It’s about big-picture design, effect not affect, the difference between designing and curating.
 “Trying to create the most emotional, evocative space that really resonates life,” Young says—“that’s what it’s all about.”

-Photography Courtesy Of: Karyn Millet
+Photography by: Karyn Millet